rust-lang/book/src/ch03-03-how-functions-work.md

 The `let y = 6` statement does not return a value, so there isn't anything for `x` to bind to.
 This is different than in other languages like C and Ruby where the assignment returns the value of the assignment.
-In those languages, you could write `x = y = 6` and have both `x` and `y` have the value `6`, but that is not the case in Rust.
+In those languages, we can write `x = y = 6` and have both `x` and `y` have the value `6`; that is not the case in Rust.

-Expressions are most of the rest of the code that you will write in Rust.
+Expressions are code that evaluate to something, and make up most of the rest of the code that you will write in Rust.
+Consider a simple math operation, like
-Consider a simple math operation, like this:
+this:

 ```rust,ignore
 5 + 6